AlexandreRio/kmfc/README.md

-# KMF
+# KMFC

 Rewrite of a cpp code generator from kevoree metal-model.
+Original write is by [Jean-Emile](https://github.com/Jean-Emile) and is located [here](https://github.com/kevoree/kmfcpp).

 ## Class generator

 See `org.kevoree.modeling.c.generator` for class generation and its [Readme](/org.kevoree.modeling.c.generator/README.md) for further reading.

 ### Progress